Our parents had it rough during tax season. Doing their own taxes sometimes took a week or more.

 You should get as much back as possible.

-Also, if you’re accustomed to IRS 1040-EZ, the simplest paper tax form, keep in mind it’s not available this year due to Trump's Tax Reform.
+Also, if you’re accustomed to IRS 1040-EZ, the simplest paper tax form, keep in mind it’s not available anymore due to Trump's Tax Reform.

 2. Free IRS E-filing